bahdcoder/mailkiwi/readme.md

    4. Clickhouse ingests data from this topic
 6. When an email open webhook comes in / a click event from an email comes in:
    1. Event is added to a Kafka topic called smtp_email_opens
-   2. A Kafka consumer receives this event, formats it and adds it to a Kafka topic called clickhouse_smtp_email_opens
+   2. A Kafka consumer receives this event, formats it (by adding geo location information, updating contact activity feed) and adds it to a Kafka topic called clickhouse_smtp_email_opens

 ## Email reputation building